-1. fulfill the entrance requirements listed under "Admission Criteria and Requirements" in the Bulletin.
+- fulfill the entrance requirements listed under "Admission Criteria and Requirements" in the Bulletin. - complete all graduation requirements as specified by the student's degree requirements.
+These requirements are listed in the Candidate's Graduation Outline as

-- 2. complete all graduation requirements as specified by the student's degree requirements (at least 128 semester credits).
-These requirements are listed in the Candidate's Graduation Outline as agreed between Mission College and the student. - 3. earn no credit below 'C' in the major, in cognates or minor requirements. - complete at least 36 credits required for the degree program in residence at Mission College.
-At least one-third of these courses must be upper division major requirements or cognates (with approval of the Dean of the Faculty). - complete a minimum of 24 credits in residence immediately preceding graduation. - pass a comprehensive written and/or oral examination in the area of the major core and concentration, if required by the faculty. - secure a minimum cumulative GPA of 2.00, with a cumulative GPA of at least 2.25 in the major requirements. - 8. be admitted to the graduating class by recommendation of the Academic Board and Mission College Faculty Meeting, and gain the approval of the Board of Management and College Council. - 9. complete a program of study within a period of eight years.
+- agreed between Mission College and the student. - 3. earn no credit below 'D' in the major, in cognates or minor requirements. - complete at least 33 credits required for the degree program in residence at Mission College.
+At least one-third of these courses must be upper division major requirements or cognates (with approval of the Dean of the Faculty). - complete a minimum of 24 credits in residence immediately preceding graduation. - pass a comprehensive written and/or oral examination in the area of the major core and concentration, if required by the faculty. - secure a minimum cumulative GPA of 2.00, with a cumulative GPA of at least 2.00 specifically in the major requirements.
+Some faculties may require a higher GPA in the major studies if it is necessary to meet professional body requirements. - be admitted to the graduating class by recommendation of the Academic Board and Mission College Faculty Meeting, and gain the approval of the Board of Management and College Council. - 9. complete a program of study within a period of eight years.